NLnetLabs/routinator/doc/manual/source/installation.rst

               -p 3323:3323 \
               -p 8323:8323 \
               nlnetlabs/routinator

+       .. tip:: If no arguments are supplied the Routinator Docker image configures Routinator to run in :subcmd:`server` mode, with :option:`--rtr` 3323 and :option:`--http` 8323.

+                For backward compatibility with earlier releases it also configures Routinator with :option:`--http` 9556, the port number `allocated by the Prometheus project <https://github.com/prometheus/prometheus/wiki/Default-port-allocations>`_ for Routinator metric publication.

        The Routinator container is known to run successfully run under `gVisor <https://gvisor.dev/>`_ for additional isolation.